gavmor/alan/README.md

 The application will:
 1. Take screenshots of your desktop
-2. Process the screenshots through Ollama for image recognition
+2. Process the screenshots through Gemini Pro Vision for image recognition
-3. Save the recognition results to a text file
+3. Append the recognition results with timestamps to results.txt

 ## Development